 The following day we enjoy a variety of jungle activities including a jeep safari, hoping to encounter the one horned rhino, various types of deer, boar, monkey, leopard and if we're very fortunate the Bengal tiger.
 Other activities offered by the lodge include a nature walk in the jungle, a scenic dugout canoe ride down the Rapti River, bird watching and a visit to the Crocodile Breeding Centre.

 Overnight: Chitwan National Park | Breakfast x 2, Lunch x 2, Dinner x 2

 Chitwan National Park – Pokhara.
-Today we travel to scenic Pokhara, gateway to the magnificent Annapurna Range, which consists of five mountains over 7200m and Machhapuchare Mountain at 7000m.
+After breakfast we travel to scenic Pokhara, gateway to the magnificent Annapurna Range, which consists of five mountains over 7200m and Machhapuchare Mountain at 7000m.
 The local people believe that Machhapuchare is sacred to the god Shiva and therefore is off limits to climbing.
-There’s time to relax this afternoon and perhaps take a stroll around the lakeside market.
+Arriving in the afternoon, there's time to relax and perhaps take a stroll around the lakeside market.